History of Riga: Under Bishop Albert

 Albert had ensured Riga's commercial future by obtaining papal bulls which decreed that all German merchants had to conduct their Baltic trade through Riga.
-In 1211, Riga minted its first coinage, and Albert laid the cornerstone for the Riga Dom.
+In 1211, Albert granted traders from Gotland the right to mint coins in the Bishopric of Riga, and Albert laid the cornerstone for the Riga Dom.
 Riga was not yet secure as an alliance of tribes failed to take Riga.
 In 1212, Albert led a campaign to compel Polotsk to grant German merchants free river passage.
 Polotsk conceded Kukenois (Koknese) and Jersika, already captured in 1209, to Albert, recognizing his authority over the Livs and ending their tribute to Polotsk.

 Opening the Dvina expanded German trade to Vitebsk, Smolensk, and Novgorod.
 Riga's rapid growth prompted its withdrawal from Bremen's jurisdiction to become an autonomous episcopal see in 1213.

 The oldest parts of Riga were devastated by fire in 1215.